puppeteer/puppeteer/docs/contributing.md

 ## Writing documentation

 Documentation is generated from TSDoc comments via `npm run docs`.
 It is automatically published to our documentation site on merge and gets versioned on release.

-This means that you should not change the generated markdown files manually.
+This means that you should not change the markdown in files `docs/api` manually.

 ## Writing TSDoc comments